 Proper balancing of a rotor blade decreases the required number of Rotor Track &Balance (RT&B) flights to get the rotor blade set balanced.
 Our trained personnel are experts in accurate balancing of rotor blades.

-Airborne works on NH-90, Chinook, Apache and Cougar platforms.
-We perform composite repair as well as engineering and program management.
+Airborne works on both military as well as civil platforms and takes responsibility for the composite repair, engineering and program management.
 OEM-approved procedures are used to repair rotor blades and other aero structures.
 Depending on the aircraft type, a large number of repairs can be performed.

 Airborne Services B.V. has a Composite Repair Shop specialized in helicopter rotor blade repair at the Royal Netherlands Air Force Main Support Base Woensdrecht.
 The facility has, amongst others, a: